 On my first day in the Hi-Fi business, back in the glory days of the mid 1990s, I was taught how to do a great demonstration.
-My teacher was Steve Reichert, a legend in the business and, to this day, one of the most entertaining and helpful demonstrators around.
-I learned a huge amount from Steve about engaging and helping customers and I’ll forever be thankful to him for tips and tricks I picked up.
+My teacher was Steve Reichert, a legend in the AV business and to this day is one of the most entertaining and helpful demonstrators around.
+I learnt a huge amount from Steve about engaging and helping customers, and I’ll be forever thankful to him for tips and tricks I picked up.

-Demos where the stoking trade of Hi-Fi stores in those days and, for upscale stereo Hi-Fi equipment, are still used to great effect today.
+Demos were the stocking trade of Hi-Fi stores in those days and, for upscale stereo Hi-Fi equipment, are still used to great effect today.
 Customers get a better understanding of whet they’ll achieve when they get products home and are more likely to get long term value from their purchase by making a better choice in the first place.

 But in recent years it’s been more and more difficult to get a good demonstration of anything but the most esoteric of equipment.
 When Home Cinema came along, and even more so when Custom Install arrived, demonstrating the sonic benefits of better equipment became an almost impossible task.
 The setup time alone could easily eat up all of the profit for a retailer in the sale of a basic AV Receiver.
 Shamefully the industry moved toward selling its kit by the lowest common denominator of all; features.
 While customers got what they functionally desired the were often left underwhelmed with the sonic results…